-This is extremely convenient when compared to how advocacies used to phone bank earlier; paper lists with numbers used to be handed out to volunteers, which they had to manually dial to make calls.
+This is extremely convenient when compared to how advocacies used to phonebank earlier; paper lists with numbers used to be handed out to volunteers, which they had to manually dial to make calls.
 Can you even imagine that?!

 So which dialer does it use?
-Well, the most commonly used dialer for click to call is the power dialer, where every contact on a list is called without fail, and details of the conversation are entered in a survey.
+Well, the most commonly used dialer for click-to-call is the power dialer, where every contact on a list is called without fail, and details of the conversation are entered in a survey.

-- Using Facebook’s click to call ads
+- Using Facebook’s click-to-call ads

 Maybe you are an advocacy group looking to recruit volunteers in your locality for an upcoming campaign.
 All you have to do now is advertise on Facebook and wait for potential volunteers to simply reach out to you by calling.

-Or perhaps your advocacy desperately needs funds to work towards saving a forest from being burned down due to that new bill which is about to be passed.
+Or perhaps your advocacy desperately needs funds to work towards saving a forest from being burned down due to that new bill that is about to be passed.
 People see this, call to enquire, and then volunteer or donate.
 Now, you don’t just have money but support as well.

-These are just a few examples of click to call on Facebook.
+These are just a few examples of click-to-call on Facebook.
 Advocacies definitely can use this feature for other purposes according to their needs.

-So to clarify, let’s look at the clear advantages that click to call offers:
+So to clarify, let’s look at the clear advantages that click-to-call offers: